 The scandal’s scope wasn’t just limited to the football program.
 As ESPN reported, 201 athletes across 16 sports obtained textbooks they weren’t entitled to under their scholarships.
 That included “22 ‘intentional wrongdoers’ in football, track and tennis who knowingly exploited the system to get books for others.”

 While the worst of the school’s offenders were a handful of football players that received books worth a few thousand dollars, the total across all sports was about $40,000, according to former Miami athletic director and infractions committee chairman Paul Dee.

-All 10 wins from 2005 (including a Cotton Bowl win over Texas Tech), six wins from 2006, and the first five of 2007 ? up until the violations were reported ? would be wiped away.
+All 10 wins from 2005 (including a Cotton Bowl win over Texas Tech), six wins from 2006 and the first five of 2007 — up until the violations were reported — were wiped away.
 Alabama lost to Auburn in both 2005 and 2006, so no Iron Bowl victories were vacated.
 But the Tide finished the 2007 season 2-4 in their final six games, with their only wins coming against Tennessee and Colorado in the Independence Bowl.